microsoft/node-diagnostic-channel/src/diagnostic-channel/README.md

 });
 ```

-For a more general contrived example, where the 'context' is a global object called `context`:
+A more general, but somewhat contrived, example, where the 'context' is a global object called `context`:

 ```js
 var context = { value: 1 };